troygNZ/homebridge-solax/README.md

 You can then create Automations in HomeKit as a result of the motion detection events (or them ceasing to happen).
 Example: If 2000 watts or more is being exported, and heatpump isn't already cranked, then bump the temperature up.
+I personally use Home+, as it allows for smarter controlling of devices.
+E.g. See below